What Is a Type?

 Organize with tabs

-You can use tabs within a Custom Type to organize your content fields and make document editing more user-friendly.
-Click the + Add a new tab button in the Custom Type builder to add a tab.
+You can use tabs within a custom type to organize your content fields and make document editing more user-friendly.
+Click the + Add a new tab button in the custom type builder to add a tab.

-What happens when you modify a Custom Type?
+What happens when you modify a type?

 Was this article helpful?